adiack/adiack.github.io/README.md

 Abdoulaye is part of a Google research team in Accra that focuses on impact driven research and innovation.

-Prior to joining Google Research Abdoulaye spent 15 years in engineering and management roles working with various teams across all continents (Tanzania, Senegal, Canada, US, France, Germany, UK, Indonesia, etc.) working for [Ericsson](https//:ericsson.com) on mobile financial services and payments.
-Abdoulaye also spent several years designing and deploying data warehouses systems for Telcos.
+Before joining Google Research, he had fifteen years of experience in engineering and management while working with teams from Tanzania, Senegal, Canada, the United States, France, Germany, the United Kingdom, and Indonesia.
+As part of his work with [Ericsson](https//:ericsson.com), he was involved in mobile financial services and payments.
+Additionally, Abdoulaye has spent time designing and implementing data warehouses for different telecom companies.

 Abdoulaye holds a BSc degree of Software Engineering from Concordia University, Montréal, Canada.
 He is from Senegal 🇸🇳 and has made Ghana 🇬🇭 his home for the past few years.